etnothomas/kaizo/readme.md

 ## Issues
 - F*%^ing APIRateLimitExceeded errors.
-The rest client is scheduled to ping the endpoint every 6 seconds for a given client stream.
+The rest client is scheduled to ping the endpoint every 6 seconds for a given client stream, ad tries to get the max number of tickets.
 If I read the documents correctly, this should be fine, so clearly there is something I am missing here...

 - Better handling of wrong tokens.
 If a stream gets created with the wrong token, it will just keep spitting out error